 We’re entering an era of continuous workplace transformation.
 Every CEO has their eye on the workplace trends that are disrupting business as usual.
 There’s one thing these CEOs have in common: they’re placing employee experience firmly at the top of their agenda.
 They understand that failure is not an option.
 It’s essential that we take tangible steps to create a sustainable workplace of the future.
 A workplace where innovation and creativity can thrive.
-A workplace that will help us attract and retain the talent we need to achieve our goals.
+A workplace strategy that will help us attract and retain the talent we need to achieve our goals.
 A workplace where our people are equipped with the tools, processes and environment they need to do their best work.

 As our heads spin with all the hyped-up capabilities being promised by AI, robotics, the internet of things and more… the question playing on every leader’s mind is this: what exactly should I be paying attention to?